-A new range of creative workshops designed to help people explore their relationship with food are underway in Liverpool.
+A new range of creative workshops designed to help people explore their relationship with food is underway in Liverpool.

 Looking at the emotional, behavioural and societal influences that contribute to their personal diets, participants are being supported to engage in existing activities in their community, including exercise classes, allotment projects and cookery classes, which may support them with any issues.